Healthdirect Free Australian health advice you can count on.

 What is buprenorphine used for?

-Buprenorphine is prescribed for the medical treatment of people with an opioid drug dependence, such as a dependency on heroin or other opioid medicines.
+Buprenorphine is prescribed for the medical treatment of people with an opioid drug dependence.
+This could include a dependency on heroin or other opioid medicines.
 Buprenorphine can help people safely withdraw from the opioid medicine they are dependent on.

 Buprenorphine can also be prescribed for the short-term treatment of severe, acute pain.
-Because of the risks associated with the use of opioids, buprenorphine should only be used when your doctor decides that other treatment options are not able to effectively manage your pain or you cannot tolerate them.
+There are significant risks associated with the use of opioids.
+Your doctor will only prescribe buprenorphine if they think that other treatment options are not able to effectively manage your pain, or if other pain medicines are not suitable for your situation.

 How does buprenorphine work?